Engineev/ravel/README.md

 **ravel** is a RISC-V simulator written for the compiler course taught at Shanghai Jiao Tong University, where the students are typically second-year undergraduates at ACM Honers Class.
-In this course, students are required to implement a toy compiler that turn Mx* (a toy language used in the course) to RISC-V assembly.
+In this course, students are required to implement a toy compiler that turns Mx* (a toy language used in the course) to RISC-V assembly.
 This simulator is used to test the correctness of the implementation and measure the quality of the optimization.